chrisyoung/hecks-archive/hecks/README.md

 Generate the domain model
 	$ hecks new

-Hecks generates the Objects that you'll use to interact with the domain.
+Hecks generates the Objects that you'll use to interact with the domain, such as:

+	PizzaBuilder::Domain::Pizzas::Pizza
+	PizzaBuilder::Domain::Pizzas::Topping
+	PizzaBuilder::Domain::Pizzas::Chef

 ### HTTPResourceServer
-Run a web server gives access to Pizzas and Orders over HTTP.
-Expect to have routes to CRUD methods for all of your Domain Modules.
+Run a web server that gives access to Pizzas and Orders over HTTP.
+Expect to have routes to CRUD methods for all of your Domain Modules, such as:

+	PUT /pizzas
+	POST /pizzas
+	UPDATE /pizzas/1
+	GET /pizzas/1

+These methods are also available on the Orders Domain Module

 Generate the resource server configuration
 	$ hecks generate:resource_server